 have a secondary winding solely for the heater supply.
 It is important not to exceed

-by all the valves and checking it does not exceed the transformer's
+by all the heaters and checking that it does not exceed the transformer's

 rating.
 If it does, a separate low voltage transformer could be added

-so that some valves are run from the power transformer and some (or
+so some heaters are run from the main power transformer and some (or

 all) from the separate heater transformer.

-Audio valves used today have indirectly heated cathodes so can be run
+Most audio valves have indirectly-heated cathodes and can be run

-from an AC or DC heater supply, although AC is much easier to implement.
+from an AC or DC heater supply, although AC is of course simpler to implement.

 and will need their own separate heater supply.
-If possible, even indirectly
+If possible, even indirectly-heated

 same way [right]- this will ensure long life [see the sections on full-wave